connexcs/docs/docs/customer/auth.md

 ## SIP User Authentication
-When **SIP Authentication** is enabled, ConnexCS will reject the initial SIP INVITE with a "407 Authentication Required", which includes a 'nonce' (a uniquely randomly generated number, which is then hashed).
+When **SIP Authentication** is enabled, ConnexCS will reject the initial SIP INVITE with a "407 Authentication Required".
+This message includes a 'nonce' (a uniquely randomly generated number, which has been hashed).
 The customer switch will send appropriate authentication information to ConnexCS, which will connect the call.

+Generic SIP Trce showing the Challenge Response:

+![alt text][407-trace]

 ### Enable SIP User Authentication
 *Click each tab to view configuration details.*